-Her work has appeared around the world including NationalGeographic.com, Time, GEO, ABC News, Getty Images, Reuters, the Washington Post, Marketplace Public Radio, the Seattle Times, Newhouse News, Alaska magazine, New York Times, Alaska Fishermen's Journal, the Anchorage Daily News Sunday magazine, Pacific Fishing, and National Fisherman.
+Her work has appeared around the world including NationalGeographic.com, the Los Angeles Times, GEO, ABC News, Getty Images, Reuters, the Washington Post, Marketplace Public Radio, the Seattle Times, Newhouse News, Alaska magazine, Time, New York Times, Alaska Fishermen's Journal, the Anchorage Daily News Sunday magazine, Pacific Fishing, and National Fisherman.
 For almost a decade she also worked on staff at major news publications including the Seattle Post-Intelligencer, Puget Sound Business Journal and The Indianapolis Star.

 Her photography, writing and multimedia work has been honored by the American Society of Newspaper Editors (ASNE) community service photojournalism award , DART Coverage of Trauma, Casey Medals for Meritorious Journalism on Children & Families, Best of the West, Newspaper Press Photographer’s Association-Best of Photojournalism, Society of Press Journalists, Society for News Design, and nominated for a Pulitzer Prize.

 In 2011 she received a fellowship from the Knight Digital Media Center, News Entrepreneur Bootcamp at the University of Southern California.
-While in attendance, she honed plans for AnimalsNorthwest.com, an online publication dedicated to reporting animal news and issues in the Pacific Northwest.
+There she developed marketing, business and editorial practices for AnimalsNorthwest.com, an online publication she founded dedicated to reporting animal news and issues in the Pacific Northwest.

 That year Ducey also directed a documentary short film, "When the Lights Go Out" screened at the Seattle International Film Festival.

-She is a current member of the Newspaper Press Photographer Association, Investigative Reporters and Editors, Online Journalist Association, Society of Professional Journalists, the Society of Environmental Journalists, and Impact Hub Seattle for social entrepreneurs, from where she operates her photography business out of Pioneer Square in downtown Seattle.
+She is a current member of the Newspaper Press Photographer Association, Investigative Reporters and Editors, Online Journalist Association, Society of Professional Journalists, the Society of Environmental Journalists, and Impact Hub Seattle for social entrepreneurs, from where she operates her multimedia business out of Pioneer Square in downtown Seattle.